-Steps to create a restaurant menu
+How to design a restaurant menu

 Before you start designing your restaurant’s menu, you should already know what you’ll be serving and who your target customers are.
 Will you have a regional menu?
 Will you base it on dietary preferences?
 Do you want to follow certain trends?
 Who are the customers you’re trying to attract?